 |

-Searching For First Tracks: The Road to Alta, UTin The West
+Alta, UT: Searching For First Tracksin The West

 When an online ski magazine has the words "first tracks" in its title, it'd normally be safe to assume that the person who edits and publishes it is living somewhere with convenient access to untracked lift-served snow.
 But for the first decade of his website, Marc Guido was based out of several locations that very few hardcore skiers would have called home.